bertreb/pimatic-assistant/README.md

 -----------------

-The minumum node requiredment for this plugin is Node v8.
+The minimum node requirement for this plugin is Node v8.
 You could backup Pimatic before you are using this plugin!